 So you’re a soccer for resort life?
 Head to the 450-acre Lawrence Welk Resort San Diego in North County and enjoy a leisurely game of foot golf on their 18-hole, par-54 course—the first of its kind in San Diego.
 Oaks Course is, you guessed it, studded in stately oak trees.
 Grab a scorecard and a complimentary ball from the clubhouse staff and meander to the first hole, admiring the magical, secluded setting at the base of rolling, rocky chaparral-dotted hills.
+Alternatively, if the week has exhausted you and all you’re after is to loosen up yourself a bit & watch peacefully at home, you’d be in need of a sky sports guide to get yourself updated with the latest in sports.

 Each hole is no more than 100 yards, and the towering sycamores and oaks offer ample shade.
 There are some challenges unique to this distinct course.
 Many holes sit on sloped hills, testing the patience of even the most even-keeled.
 Hole 8 requires kicking over and across a wide ravine.
 Hole 15 may be the course favorite, though, with the tee nestled in front of a calming waterfall and a straightaway surrounded perfectly by several ancient live oaks leading up to the hole.
 (Playing near sunset pitches the sunlight perfectly onto the hills.)